Vidkun Quisling: Minister President

 After the convention, support for Nasjonal Samling, and Quisling personally, ebbed away.
 Increased factionalism and personal losses, including the accidental death of fellow politician Gulbrand Lunde, were compounded by heavy-handed German tactics, such as the shooting of ten well-known residents of Trøndelag and its environs in October 1942.
-In addition, the lex Eilifsen ex-post facto law of August 1943, which led to the first death sentence passed by the regime, was widely seen as a blatant violation of the Constitution and a sign of Norway's increasing role in the Final Solution, and would destroy everything the convention had achieved in terms of boosting party morale.
+In addition, the lex Eilifsen ex-post facto law of August 1943, which led to the first death sentence passed by the regime, was widely seen as a blatant violation of the Constitution and a sign of Norway's increasing role in the anti-Jewish Final Solution, and would destroy everything the convention had achieved in terms of boosting party morale.

-With government abetment and Quisling's personal engagement, Jews were registered in a German initiative of January 1942.
-On 26 October 1942, German forces, with help from the Norwegian police, arrested 300 registered male Jews in Norway and sent them to concentration camps (most went to the Berg concentration camp) and manned by Hirden, the paramilitary wing of Nasjonal Samling.
-Most controversially, the Jews' property was confiscated by the state.
+With the active cooperation of the collaborationist authorities and Quisling's personal involvement, Jews in Norway were registered following a German initiative in January 1942.
+On 26 October 1942 German forces, assisted by the Norwegian police and members of Hirden, the paramilitary wing of Nasjonal Samling, arrested about 300 registered Jewish men and interned them in concentration camps, most of them at Berg.
+On the same day the state confiscated Jewish property under a law passed by Quisling's government.
 (Note: Property confiscations were enabled by a law of 26 October 1942.
 Quisling's motivations in passing such a law have proved controversial, alternately labelled as collaborationist and an actively anti-collaborationist attempt to stop the occupiers from confiscating Jewish property.)

-On 26 November, the detainees were deported, along with their families.
-Although this was an entirely German initiative—Quisling himself was left unaware of it, although government assistance was provided—Quisling led the Norwegian public to believe that the first deportation of Jewish people, to camps in Nazi-German occupied Poland, was his idea.
-A further 250 were deported in February 1943, and it remains unclear what the party's official position was on the eventual fate of the 759 Norwegian deportees.
-There is evidence to suggest that Quisling honestly believed the official line throughout 1943 and 1944 that they were awaiting repatriation to a new Jewish homeland in Madagascar.
-(Note: In reality, their destination was the extermination camp at Auschwitz.
-That Quisling understood the realities of the final solution is suggested by authors such as Høidal, but this has never been proven.)
+On 26 November the detainees and their families were deported.
+The transports were organised by the German occupation authorities, who relied on Norwegian police and administrative assistance, and formed part of the wider deportation of Norwegian Jews to camps in Nazi-German occupied Poland.
+Dahl writes that Quisling may not have been informed in advance of the exact timing of the first transport, but notes that he afterwards presented the deportations to the Norwegian public as his own initiative in order to signal loyalty to Germany.
+A further 250 Jews were deported in February 1943, and the party leadership left no clear statement of its view of the deportees' ultimate fate.
+Dahl has suggested that Quisling may have accepted at face value the official German line in 1943 and 1944 that the deportees were being held for later resettlement in a planned Jewish territory, sometimes associated with the Madagascar Plan.
+In reality, their destination was the extermination camp at Auschwitz.
+That Quisling understood the realities of the final solution is suggested by authors such as Høidal, but this has never been proven.